nihpo/SynthHealthData/README.md

 NIHPO is working towards a full, end-to-end “Computable Clinical Trial Data Platform”

 ## SynthPHR

-NIHPO Stage I: Generate 100% random, realistic Synthetic Person
-* Unencumbered PHRs
-* Scientifically correct
-* Customized conditions, diseases
-* Define anomalies: test corner cases * Store in database for future use

-a.)
-User generates Synthetic Personal Health Records ("SynthPHRs") on demand, at scale.
+Stage I: Generate 100% random, realistic Synthetic Person User can generate Synthetic Personal Health Records ("SynthPHRs") on demand, at scale.
 User can create synthetic cohorts at will: assign gender distribution; define age ranges; select countries; include / exclude pre-existing disease types; etc.
 The generated SynthPHR files are saved in the user's account.
 And available for download.